 There is help available

-If you have questions about alternative fee arrangements, visit the AFA Wizard™ in ASCENT® to learn more.
 You will better understand AFA pros and cons and the capabilities possible with Advanced ELM tools.
-If you would like to discuss how establishing litigation AFAs can pay for itself in strategic and operational savings, call us anytime at 302-798-7500.
+If you would like to discuss how establishing litigation AFAs can pay for themselves in strategic and operational savings, call us anytime at 302-798-7500.